BergerLab/CAST/README.md

 http://cast.csail.mit.edu/.

-The compressed databases created by this code are not in any way compatible with the compressed databases produced by the official implementation.
+The compressed databases created by this code are not in any way compatible with the compressed databases produced by the C++ implementation.
 Namely, the data itself should be the same (or similar), but its representation on disk is completely different.
 There may be other, subtler differences as well.

 **This code is currently under development.**